-behaviourally, from when they arrive at the shelter to when they leave, is amazing!!
-Although the shelter can be a very stressful place for many animals, the care they receive at the OMHS cannot be improved upon.
-Jackie Theresa's career working for a bank in downtown Toronto loaned itself well to her volunteer role at the OMHS where she prepares tax receipts and thank you letters to donors.
+Theresa's career working for a bank in downtown Toronto loaned itself well to her volunteer role at the OMHS where she prepares tax receipts and thank you letters to donors.
 Prior to providing office support, Theresa volunteered as a cat matchmaker.
 She says the fact that OMHS is a low euthanasia shelter played an integral role in her decision to volunteer.
 Theresa enjoys the atmosphere at the shelter and finds it very rewarding to give back.
 Theresa has been with the OMHS for 15 years and has adopted 3 cats.
-When Donna's grandchildren started school she needed to find something else meaningful to do.
+The difference in the dogs, physically, emotionally and behaviourally, from when they arrive at the shelter to when they leave, is amazing!!
+Although the shelter can be a very stressful place for many animals, the care they receive at the OMHS cannot be improved upon.
+Jackie When Donna's grandchildren started school she needed to find something else meaningful to do.
 She asked her Vet one day if she thought she could do something at the OMHS and that was the start of it all.
 Volunteering at the OMHS is where life took on a whole new meaning, says Donna.
 Donna has been with the OMHS for 14 years dog walking, fostering, and helping out at events and fundraisers.
 Her first experience with fostering was a mother and her 12 newborn hamsters.
 She also fostered a pregnant cat who had six kittens, 7 dogs, 3 guinea pigs and a rabbit.
 She has adopted 3 loving dogs from the OMHS and a little budgie called "Sunshine".
-Volunteers families
+Volunteers handlers